 HMRC does not have clear guidance on this just yet.
-However, as you’re swapping one coin for another, it is very possible that they would view this as a kind of disposal and subject to Capital Gains Tax.
-So even if you make no gain or loss (because you’re swapping something for equivalent value), you may still need to declare this on your tax return.
+However, as you’re swapping one coin for another, it is very likely that they would view this as a kind of disposal and subject any gain to Capital Gains Tax.

 How to calculate UK crypto taxes with Koinly

 Koinly helps UK crypto investors calculate their crypto income, capital gains and losses and expenses.
 All you need to do is import your crypto transactions from your wallets to Koinly through CSV or API.
 Once your transactions are imported, Koinly will calculate your crypto taxes for you.
 All you need to do is head over to the tax reports page, where you’ll see a simple summary of your crypto taxes.
 Below this, you’ll find a variety of tax reports you can download and submit to HMRC when filing your annual Self Assessment Tax Return.

 You can find more great information about filing your UK tax reports in our UK crypto tax guide and you can find the UK Capital Gains Tax and Income Tax rates in our UK Tax Rates guide.